8. The Need for Speed

 Monocoque vs trellis

-As for the optional USB DDA datalogger, they seem to have employed a third party software company.
+As for the optional USB DDA datalogger which i also bought, they seem to have employed a third party software company.
 It looks to me like Ducati wasn't prepared to pay Microsoft's licence fee to run under Windows as it reported incompatibility, and the driver was a pig to install as a result.
 Lacking a mechanical gear sensor, the software tried to guess it and of course often got it wrong.
-In fact the whole program was a mickey mouse affair with minimal content, matched by the monochrome LCD dash (colour, anybody?) and an unnecessarily fiddly 2-button handlebar control.
+In fact the whole program was a Mickey Mouse affair with minimal content, matched by the monochrome LCD dash (colour, anybody?) and an unnecessarily fiddly 2-button handlebar control.

 The worst characteristic of all was the fuel tank warning light coming on after just 60 miles and the tank running out after about 70.
-It's not because the engine is particularly thirsty, it's because everything was done to save weight.
+It's not because the engine is particularly thirsty, it's because they fitted a tiny fuel tank to save weight.
 In its defence Ducati might argue the 1198 was designed to be used on a race track but if that's the case, how do they explain having to remove 22 fiddly (and they are particularly fiddly) allen head screws to get the fairing panels off?
 They also have invisible clear nylon washers under their heads that instantly disappear into a workshop floor.

 When the 1198 came out all the bike magazines said it was the best thing since sliced bread.
 When the Panigale came out, they all changed their tune, saying the 1198 had far too much torque and the Panigale instead was top toast.
 Odd they all test rode the 1198 and found it sublime.
 This is why I now take 'professional' bike reviews with a pinch of salt.